awsdocs/amazon-eks-user-guide/doc_source/network_reqs.md

 ## VPC Tagging Requirement<a name="vpc-tagging"></a>

-When you create your Amazon EKS cluster, Amazon EKS tags the VPC containing the subnets you specify in the following way so that Kubernetes can discover it:
+When you create an Amazon EKS cluster earlier than version 1\.15, Amazon EKS tags the VPC containing the subnets you specify in the following way so that Kubernetes can discover it:

 | Key | Value |